 However, the Austrians marched to the south of Policzan keeping a good distance from Bevern's positions.

 On the Austrian right wing, 3,000 Slavonians under Beck rapidly advanced on Kuttenberg and their guns opened on the Prussian columns.
-The Prussian infantry timely withdrew over the Kuttenberg Stream.
+The Prussian infantry quickly withdrew over the Kuttenberg Stream.
 But near Maleschau a dam made the stream impassable.
-However, the bridge at Kuttenberg was used for the passage of the artillery while the infantry moved across the stream on flying bridges.
+The bridge at Kuttenberg was used for the passage of the artillery while the infantry moved across the stream on flying bridges.

 A large number of Grenzer light troops then took position near the Johanniskapelle to the north of Przitoka while many Austrian cavalry units marched to the north of Miskowitz (present-day Miskovice) and advanced on Peczkau.
 Other Austrian forces were on the march from Maleschau.

 To cover the retreat of his infantry from the Height of Gang towards Kolin, Bevern deployed his cavalry between Paschinka and Nebowid (present-day Nebovidy).
 Once more, Bevern's infantry advanced in two lines against the Johanniskapelle while the lively fire of the Prussian artillery put a stop to the advance of the Austrian cavalry at Peczkau.
 The lines of the Prussian infantry finally managed to reach the “Kaiserstrasse” where they turned to face the Austrians.
 The baggage were formed in two columns to the south of the “Kaiserstrasse”.
 The infantry then retreated towards Kolin with the baggage.
 Nádasdy stayed on their flank with his cavalry.